AfeenaG/Security-Privacy-Trust-AI-potrfolio/A2-Watson-health-debunk/README.md

 | **2013-15: Global Scale** | Deployed in over 230 hospitals worldwide. | Achieves treatment concordance rates of 55–85%. |
 | **2018: Crisis Point** | Investigated by a *STAT News* exposé. | Internal reports reveal unsafe treatment recommendations. |
 | **2022: Liquidation** | Entire Watson Health division is sold off. | Results in a \$4 billion asset write-down for IBM. |
-Use code with caution.Would you like to add columns for specific lessons learned, integrate citations or links for the exposés, or change the visual styling of the table?

 ### The Perception:
 - An all-knowing digital oracle transforming oncology (pp. 3, 27).The Operational Reality: A rigid, labor-intensive database tool reliant on static guidelines and intensive manual data formatting (pp. 27, 29).